 What are Body Twitches and Muscle Jerks?

-Muscle twitching, also known as myoclonus, or visible twitches in individual muscles – fasciculations – are defined as involuntarily muscle movements2.
+Muscle twitching, also known as myoclonus, or visible twitches in individual muscles – fasciculations – are defined as involuntary muscle movements 2.
 In fact, you and I both have probably experienced these movements many times in our life, especially as young children.
 Any guesses as to what this may be referring to?
 Hiccups!
-Hiccups are a mild form of myoclonus, along with jumping with fear or that sudden jerk so many of us experience while falling asleep.
+Hiccups are a mild form of myoclonus, along with jumping with fear or that sudden jerk that many of us experience while falling asleep.
 Contrarily, more severe muscle twitching is much more common in neurological diseases, including epilepsy and Parkinson’s disease2.

 Types of Body Jerks due to Anxiety

 Body jerks are usually classified into one of 6 types:

 - Action – Planning, thinking about moving or actually moving can cause muscle spasms.
 This is the most disabling type and can affect the face, arms and legs2.

 - Epileptic – Epilepsy can make you more prone to muscle twitches2.

 - Essential – These twitches appear with an unknown cause and generally progress slowly2.

 - Sleep – Twitches sometimes occur while you’re sleeping and may be a sign of restless leg syndrome2.